 If your slice already has at least one instrument, you’ll see a list of instruments with an “Add an instrument” button at the bottom; click that.
 If your slice is empty, you’ll go directly to the “Add instrument” screen:

 This shows you various presets for instruments.
 Choose the type of instrument you’d like to add.
 Don’t see your instrument?
-Generally “Generic treble clef” is the way to go (you can change the clef later).
+Choose “Other” at the bottom.

-Once you’ve chosen a preset, you’ll get a more detailed interface for customizing the instrument:
+Once you’ve chosen a preset, you might get a more detailed interface for customizing the instrument:

 The options are: